INTELLECTUAL PROPERTY ASSIGNMENT AGREEMENT

 The Assignor acknowledges that these restrictions are reasonable and necessary to protect the legitimate business interests of the Assignee in the Assigned IP and are enforceable under the principles in Nordenfelt v Maxim Nordenfelt [1894] AC 535 and subsequent authorities, consistent with the Competition Act 1998.

-Each party shall comply with its obligations under the UK General Data Protection Regulation and the Data Protection Act 2018 in connection with any personal data processed under this Agreement.
+Each party shall comply with its obligations under the UK General Data Protection Regulation and the Data Protection Act 2018 (as amended by the Data (Use and Access) Act 2025) in connection with any personal data processed under this Agreement.
 Where the Assigned IP includes or embodies personal data (for example, databases containing customer details), the Assignor confirms that it has appropriate legal bases under Article 6 UK GDPR for the transfer of such data to the Assignee, and shall provide assistance with data subject rights requests (access, erasure, rectification) relating to pre-Effective Date processing.

 10.